davidcoelho89/Matlab-MLTool-fp/README.md

 => Thanks to:

-- Diego Perdigao: clusters' index functions
+- Diego Perdigao: clusters' index functions and lvq algorithms

 => To know how classification, regression, clustering and optimization functions works:

-Commit: General Streaming Tests
-Description: Init tests of sea data set and kernels poly and tg hyper